ASAP-CRN/asap-crn-learning-lab/case_studies/README.md

 # README

-Runnable notebook that extracts substantia nigra neurons from the full cohort runs MapMyCells with the Human-Mammalian Brain Basal Ganglia taxonomy, curates high‑confidence dopaminergic cells, fine‑tunes scANVI, validates annotations with multiple orthogonal checks, and exports a gene by cell type matrix for downstream analysis.
+Runnable notebook that extracts substantia nigra neurons from the full cohort runs MapMyCells with the Human-Mammalian Brain Basal Ganglia taxonomy, curates high‑confidence dopaminergic cells and outputs gene x cell type matrices

+Attempts to train a scANVI model, validate labels with scib, and export a gene by cell type matrix. *requires better scANVI model to retain rare cell type populations*

 ## Prerequisites
 - Environment: Conda env `scvi-cells` with `scanpy`, `scvi-tools`, `cell_type_mapper`, `mygene`,and `decoupler`.